 You can enjoy flexibility in:

-The goal of flexible dieting is to help you build an understanding of what foods, in what quantities, and at what times, make you feel your best, and move you closer to your goals.
-This helps you feel empowered by your food choices and define balance and flexibility for yourself.
+Flexible dieting aims to help you understand what foods, in what quantities, and at what times make you feel your best, and move you closer to your goals.
+This helps you feel empowered by your food choices and defines balance and flexibility for yourself.

 How to Use Flexible Dieting to Reach Your Goals